day50-dev/Dayzer/README.md

 This is the core tech of day50.
 The primary way to do this will be mcp to recall, proxy to store.

+litellm is not the right way to go.

 make it public